fed26sto-fundamentals/rock-paper-scissors-fthuggy/README.md

 Hello!
-This is my game
+This is my game.